mckaywrigley/level-1-agent-code/README.md

 # Level 1 Agent – PR Summarizer

-A **Level 1 AI Agent** that listens for new Pull Requests, summarizes them using OpenAI, and posts a comment on the PR.
+A **Level 1 AI Agent** that listens for new Pull Requests, summarizes them using OpenAI, and posts a comment as a bot.

 ## Setup